-Between 2013 and 2022, Stern was Artistic Director of Liquid Architecture, leading the organising and developing artistic research projects such as Eavesdropping, Machine Listening, Polyphonic Social, Why Listen?, Instrument Builders Project, and Ritual Community Music.
+Between 2013 and 2019 Stern was co-Artistic Director of Liquid Architecture with Danni Zuvela, before continuing as sole Artistic Director from 2019-22.
+During this time he lead the organisation in developing artistic research projects such as Eavesdropping, Machine Listening, Polyphonic Social, Why Listen?, Instrument Builders Project, and Ritual Community Music.

 In 2018, with James Parker of Melbourne Law School, Stern curated Eavesdropping, an exhibition, public program, and publication, at Ian Potter Museum of Art, University of Melbourne, and City Gallery, Wellington.
 Stern’s PhD ‘Eavesdropping: The Politics, Ethics, and Art of Listening’ was completed in 2020 in the Curatorial Practice program at Monash University.

 In 2020, with Parker and artist Sean Dockray, Stern founded Machine Listening, a platform for collaborative study, experimentation and resistance in the form of an expanded curriculum focused on the techno-politics of sound and big data.